 1 Goal Name Homeowner Rehabilitation Goal Description Make critical home repairs for lower income and disabled resident homeowners who could not otherwise afford to make critical repairs in their homes.
 Repairs/rehabilitation is for critical health and safety issues and/or the addition of accessible features for disabled and/or elderly homeowners who may otherwise not be able to stay in their homes.
 2 Goal Name Rental Unit Rehabilitation Goal Description Repair/rehabilitate affordable rental housing units for extremely low- and low-income residents.
-3 Goal Name Frail Elderly/Elderly Services Goal Description Provide services to frail elderly and elderly disabled residents who otherwise may have to be institutionalized.
-Supportive services are geared to maximize the social experience and mental stimulation of elderly clients, and to improve/sustain their mental and physical function and their quality of life.
-4 Goal Name Self-sufficiency Services Goal Description Provide services for low-income and homeless families and individuals to connect clients with community resources to help create stability and foster self-sufficiency instead of dependency.
+3 Goal Name Frail Elderly/Elderly Services Goal Description Provide services to frail elderly, elderly, and disabled residents.
+Supportive services may include activities geared to maximize the social experience and mental stimulation of elderly clients, and to improve/sustain their mental and physical function and their quality of life.
+4 Goal Name Services for Low-Income Families and Homeless Populations Goal Description Provide supportive services for low-income families and homeless populations.
 5 Goal Name Fair Housing Goal Description Provide landlord/tenant counseling, and dispute resolution services activities to LMI residents.
 6 Goal Name Planning and Administration Goal Description General administration of the CDBG program, including all planning and reporting activities.